Photos by Paul Baker, Stadium Journey

 Neighborhood 3

-There are not many choices for dining or lodging in the immediate vicinity of Arute Field, but there is great diversity within a few miles of campus.
-Fans wanting a unique experience before or after a CCSU game should check out the East Side Restaurant, a German-themed pub complete with staff in traditional Bavarian gear and all the bratwurst you could possibly desire.
+There are not many choices for dining or lodging immediately adjacent to Arute Field, but there is great diversity within a few miles of campus.
+Fans wanting a unique experience before or after a CCSU game should check out the East Side Restaurant, a German-themed pub complete with staff in traditional Bavarian gear and all the bratwurst you could desire.

 Lodging options are plentiful in nearby Farmington.
-Connecticut’s capital city, Hartford, is a short fifteen-minute drive from Central Connecticut’s campus, and offers additional dining, lodging and entertainment options.
+Connecticut’s capital city, Hartford, is a short fifteen-minute drive from Central Connecticut’s campus and offers additional dining, lodging, and entertainment options.
+If time allows, the National Iwo Jima Memorial is located just beyond CCSU's athletic fields on Ella Grasso Boulevard.

 Central Connecticut averages around 3,500 fans per game, which is significantly above the Northeast Conference average.
-Fans at Arute Field are enthusiastic and vocal about the action going on down on the field.
+This figure has remained fairly consistent over the years, both before and after the pandemic.
+Stadium Journey visited Arute Field on a gorgeous October Saturday, with an announced attendance of about 3,200 fans.
+As mentioned before, fans at Arute Field are enthusiastic and vocal about the action going on down on the field.

-The student section is located on the far side of Arute Field, and while a good number of students turn out for Blue Devils games, they spread out throughout the stadium, and don’t add a ton of energy to the festivities.
+While a good number of students turn out for Blue Devils games, they spread out throughout the stadium and don’t add a ton of energy to the festivities.
 They tend to blend in with the rest of the fans here.
 With many of Central Connecticut’s opponents located nearby, a good turnout from visiting fans can be expected.

 Access 4

 New Britain is located about a 15-minute drive from Hartford.
-Route 9 passes directly by the campus, connecting with Interstates 84 and 91 a few miles away.
+Route 9 passes directly by the campus, connecting with interstates 84 and 91, a few miles away.
 With its suburban location, the great majority of fans drive to Central Connecticut.
+The parking lot directly adjacent to Arute Field is large enough for typical game day crowds.
+Fans using public transportation will be pleased to know that CTTransit’s 128 and 144 buses access the campus on Stanley Street.

-There is an open concourse located on the back side of the press box building, where the concessions and bathrooms are located.
+There is a spacious concourse located on the back side of the press box building, where the concessions and bathrooms are located.
 Restrooms are spacious and clean, and lines move quickly, even at halftime.
-Wide vomitories empty fans into the seating area, and paved walkways encircle the field to take fans to the visitors’ side of the stadium.
-Standing room is available beyond both end zones.
+Wide vomitories and walkways allow fans to access all parts of the facility, although fans will have to navigate stairs to access the visiting (west) side of the stadium.
+A standing room is available beyond both end zones.

 Return on Investment 5

 Tickets to Blue Devils games at Arute Field are an absolute bargain.
-Reserved chair back seats can be purchased for twelve dollars, with other chair back seats sold for ten dollars.
-General admission bleacher seating costs eight dollars.
+Reserved chairback seats can be purchased for ten dollars, with general admission bleacher seating priced at eight dollars.
 Seniors and kids are admitted for just five dollars.

 Parking is free in the lot adjacent to Arute Field.
-Concessions are also inexpensive, with the $4.25 hamburger the most expensive item on the menu.
-You can easily go to a Blue Devils game with a twenty-dollar bill and come home with something still in your pocket.
+Concessions are also inexpensive, with all items priced less than $6.
+You can go to a Blue Devils game with a twenty-dollar bill and come home with something still in your pocket.

 Extras 1